whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2025-fall/04-uv-mapping-and-3d-texturing/04-03-3d-modeling-student-questions.md

    - Rotate the UV shells - to rotate all press a t select all the r then 90
      - if only some need rotating then must select individually
 4. How to scale a texture?
+   - Add a mapping node or a scale node.
 5. How to have a glass texture or material?
    - [Transparent Glass Window Material](https://youtu.be/kVRb6n5nKFU)
 6. How to not have sharp corners in renders?